 #2.
 They work out.

-Moving your body for just 10 minutes releases GABA, a neurotransmitter that calms your brain and keeps you in control of your impulses.
+You are moving your body for just 10 minutes, releasing GABA, a neurotransmitter that calms your brain and keeps you in control of your impulses.
 Happy people plan and commit to regular exercise because they understand how beneficial it is to their mood.

 #3.
 They lavish money on others.